 Wellness has been identified as an integral part of learning.
 Teachers, staff and children in Hong Kong schools are finding ways to make wellness a regular part of each day and the results have been extremely positive.
 Your children may have come home from school mentioning “mindfulness moments”, a 10 minute period when they all sit quietly and calmly to reflect upon the day.
 The impact of this simple act is measurable and can result in more focused learning.

-While schools may be currently concentrating on mental well-being, the other 3 pillars of wellness are also important to consider.
-The 4 pillars of wellness include mental well-being, sleep, nutrition, and exercise.
+While schools may be currently concentrating on mental well-being, the other three pillars of wellness are also important to consider.
+The four pillars of wellness are mental well-being, sleep, nutrition and exercise.

 There are many ways to improve mental wellness and some of them are related to the other pillars of wellness such as getting a full night of sleep, eating a healthy diet and keeping yourself active.

-Sleep affects every system in your body and is fundamental to maintaining mental health, physical health, quality of life, and safety.
-Additionally, sleep is inextricably inter-woven with the other 3 Pillars of Health – Nutrition, Mental Wellness and Exercise.
+Sleep affects every system in your body and is fundamental to maintaining mental health, physical health, quality of life and safety.
+Additionally, sleep is inextricably interwoven with the other three Pillars of Health – nutrition, mental wellness and exercise.
 Lack of sleep increases hunger, decreases awareness and cognitive function and adversely affects the desire to exercise.

 If you want to improve the quality of your life, improve the quality of your sleep.
 For optimal health, the number of hours an individual needs for sleep varies.